IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/the-tomtom-indigo-emulator.md

 - Select tab `Virtual` and click `Create device`.
 You should now see a list of device definitions.

-- In the `Automotive` category, select item `IndiGO_Test_Device`, then click `Next`:
+- In the `Automotive` category, select item `TomTom_Digital_Cockpit_Test_Device`, then click `Next`:

+[TODO(IVI-8801)]: # (Update image after IviEmulatorsPlugin.kt changes have been released)
 ![Android Studio - Select Hardware](images/android_studio_select_hardware.png)

 - In the `System Image` dialog, go to tab `x86 Images` and select the upper entry:
   - `Release Name` : `R`
   - `API level` : `30`
   - `ABI` : `x86_64`
-  - `Target` : `Android 11.0 (IndiGO Automotive Android System Image)`
+  - `Target` : `Android 11.0 (TomTom Digital Cockpit System Image)`
   - __Note:__ The entries displayed differ only in the last part of their `Target` field.

 - __Mac _with_ an M1 processor:__ Go to tab `Other Images` and select `Android S` for `arm64-v8a` as
   the System Image.
 This is a standard Android image, without TomTom IndiGO-specific customizations or Android Automotive features!

 ![Android Studio - System Image](images/android_studio_android_r.png)